s-satsangi/mongoBlog/README.md

 ALSO ADDING var's that are only needed for the app as ENV vars is not a good practice.
 In the process of adding a gem for var management now

+# 05/19/21 --- USED the dotenv gem for env vars
+to get it working, put a .env in the directory root and set up variables: MONGO_ATLAS_USER & MONGO_ATLAS_PASSWORD

 # README

 This README would normally document whatever steps are necessary to get the